wandb/docs/content/guides/hosting/hosting-options/self-managed/server-upgrade-process.md

 4. (Optional) If you use a `terraform.tfvars` or other `.tfvars` file.

-   First, update or create a `terraform.tfvars` file with the new W&B version and license key.
+   Update or create a `terraform.tfvars` file with the new W&B version and license key.
    ```bash
    terraform plan -var-file="terraform.tfvars"
    ```
-   Next, apply the configuration.
+   Apply the configuration.
 In your Terraform workspace directory execute:
    ```bash
    terraform apply -var-file="terraform.tfvars"
    ```